Coeur d'Alene, Idaho: Airports

+Coeur d'Alene Airport – Pappy Boyington Field serves as a general aviation airport in Hayden, north of the city.

 Near the marina on Lake Coeur d'Alene is the Brooks Seaplane Base (S76), which is a city-owned, public-use seaplane base for general aviation.
 It is used mostly for air taxi purposes to conduct tours of Lake Coeur d'Alene and Lake Pend Oreille.

+The nearest airport with commercial passenger flights is Spokane International Airport.

 Utilities

 The city of Coeur d'Alene provides billing services for municipal water, sewer and stormwater management, street lighting, garbage collection, and recycling; Kootenai Electric Cooperative provides power and Avista Utilities provides both power and natural gas services in the area.
 The city draws its water supply from the Spokane Valley–Rathdrum Prairie Aquifer.
 Telecom services such as television, internet, and telephone service are provided by vendors including Frontier Communications, Spectrum, Time Warner, and TDS Telecom.

 The Post Falls hydroelectric dam on the Spokane River was built in 1906 and has a generation capacity of 14.75 megawatts.